iqlusioninc/cargo-rpm/README.md

 it may need some customization if the resulting RPM has dependencies or files other than target binaries.

+You can also specify the `--output` argument to save the `.spec` file into a different directory.
+However, you will then also need to add `config` entry in the `[package.metadata.rpm]` section of the `Cargo.toml` file pointing to that directory, or run `build` command with `--config` argument.

 For more information on spec files, see:
 <http://ftp.rpm.org/max-rpm/s1-rpm-build-creating-spec-file.html>